III. The Divisions

-6. At the conference hotel, poster sessions are available in addition to the regular in-person sessions at the discretion of the Program Committee.
+6. At the conference hotel, poster sessions are available in addition to the regular sessions at the discretion of the Program Committee.
 You may have as many participants as you wish in poster sessions.
 Posters are graphic presentations of the author’s report.
 They consist of illustrative materials that may take the form of graphs, diagrams, charts, tables, or photos.
 For example, the slides of a PowerPoint presentation might be printed as 8x10 documents and displayed on a poster board if they include a minimal amount of text.
 Posters must be headed by a title.
 Any lettering should be large enough to be visible from 5’ and the individual displays should fit on a 3’ x 4’ poster.
 The Society will provide a way to mount the posters.
 While the poster is on display, the author(s) should be present to answer questions.
 If several poster sessions are proposed, they may be combined in a large room.

-Authors of poster reports must submit an abstract to the session organizer (or Program Chair) and must bring the completed posters to the meeting.
+Authors of poster reports must submit an abstract to the session organizer or Program Chair and must bring the completed posters to the meeting.
 Depending upon the number of submissions, presenters will be allotted a regular session period to display their materials in an assigned space during the annual meeting.
 Each day there may be one or two poster sessions during which the authors must be present to explain and/or discuss their presentations.
 Poster sessions receive the same academic credit as paper sessions.
 This is an established practice at scientific and other academic organizations.
 If a poster session is planned, please notify the Administrative Office know no later than September 15, since display equipment must be rented.